jorbbey/jorbbey/README.md

 - :zap: In my free time, I solve problems on Leetscode and read tech articles and books.

+- :zap I’m looking to collaborate on github

+- :otter I'm also in search of intern/part-time/full-time/freelance opportunities

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jorbbey)

 ---